tarantool/doc/doc/1.8/tutorials/sql_tutorial.rst

 ================================================================================

 This tutorial is a demonstration of the SQL feature introduced in Tarantool 1.8.0.
-This feature currently includes:

-* Support for basic SQL structures.
-* Persistence for SQL operations.
-(With acceptable limitations, e.g. all tables created in SQL are available after server restart, but triggers are not persistent yet.
-The limitations will be removed in future releases).

 There are two ways to go through this tutorial:

 * read what we say the results are and take our word for it, or
 * copy and paste each section and see everything work with Tarantool 1.8.